 Pt.
 6: n. teeth < 20

-In this paper, we considered the first three patients as those in the healthy dental state (Group 1), and the last three as those in the pathological dental condition (Group 2).
+In this paper, we considered the first three patients to have a healthy dental status (Group 1) and the other three to have a pathological dental condition (Group 2).

-We used the "two-colour mixing" test mentioned in order to evaluate how much the masticatory performance is reduced in patients with a minimum number of teeth.
+We used the ‘two-colour mixing’ test, mentioned above, to evaluate to what extent the masticatory performance had been reduced in patients with a minimum number of teeth.

-In addition, we assessed if the removable partial prosthesis (RPD) allows or not a significant improvement of the masticatory performance in patients with a minimum number of teeth.
+In addition, we assessed whether RPDs allowed any significant improvement in masticatory performance in patients with a minimum number of teeth.

 Figure 3.
 Block diagram of the implemented algorithm.

 Table 1.
-Subject population: Dentures characteristics, fixed partial dentures (FPD), removable partial dentures (RPD) and pathologies.
+Subject population: denture characteristics, fixed partial dentures (FPD), removable partial dentures (RPD) and pathologies.